microcks/microcks.io/content/documentation/explanations/service-account.md

 {{< image src="images/documentation/service-account-settings.png" alt="image" zoomable="true" >}}

 So one crucial thing for `Service Account` is their associated `Credentials` because because clients will have to know it for initating the flow.
-Credetnials are available in the `Credentials` thumb like shown below:
+Credentials are available in the `Credentials` thumb like shown below:

 {{< image src="images/documentation/service-account-credentials.png" alt="image" zoomable="true" >}}